michaelklishin/cassandra-chef-cookbook/README.md

 Two provided recipes are `cassandra::tarball` and `cassandra::datastax`.
 The former uses official tarballs and thus can be used to provision any specific version.

 The latter uses DataStax repository and provisions Cassandra `1.2`.
+You can install different version (ex. dsc20 for v2.0) available in the repository by altering :package _ name attribute (dsc12 by default).

+There are also two recipes for DataStax opscenter installation ( `opscenter_agent` and `opscenter_server` ) along with attributes available for override (see below).

 ## Attributes